Garden of Fragrance

 What Makes It Worth It

 The design is thoughtful.
-Benches are positioned for sitting and breathing.
+Benches are positioned for sitting.
 The walls block wind and street noise.
 On a warm afternoon, the concentrated scents of the garden fill the enclosed space in a way open gardens cannot match.

-It is a peaceful detour within the larger Botanical Garden, not a standalone destination.
-Best combined with a broader visit to the 55-acre Botanical Garden, which surrounds it.
+It is a quiet detour within the larger Botanical Garden rather than a standalone destination.
+Works well combined with a broader visit to the 55-acre Botanical Garden, which surrounds it.

 Visiting